-49 The time estimate assumes 10 man hours per day and 250 working days per year.
+42 The time estimate assumes 10 man hours per day and 250 working days per year.

-(b) For initial and variation margin, the rules should permit CSEs to net pre- and post-effective date swaps without application of the margin rules to pre-effective date swaps.
+(b) For variation margin, the rules should permit CSEs to net pre- and post-effective date swaps without application of the margin rules to pre-effective date swaps.

 The proposal recognizes netting of pre-effective date swaps for variation margin only if such swaps comply with margin requirements.
 A better approach is to recognize netting of pre- and post-effective date swaps under the same master even if the pre-effective date swaps do not comply with the margin requirements.
-For initial margin, the CFTC Proposal permits netting if there is "sound theoretical basis and significant empirical support."
-We understand, and ask the Commission to confirm that this means that this allows netting across pre-and post-effective date swaps even if the pre-effective date swaps do not comply with the margin rules.
+For initial margin, the PR Proposal specifically permits netting with respect to post-effective date swaps only, or with respect to all pre- and post-effective date swaps under the same qualifying master netting agreement.43 We understand, and ask the Prudential Regulators to confirm, that this means that pre-effective date swaps may be included even if they do not comply with the margin rules.
 Variation margin should be treated in the same way.
 To the extent that the parties' swap trading relationship documentation would permit portfolio-based margining of swaps, CSEs should be permitted to include swaps executed prior to the effective date of these margin rules in their calculation of variation margin.
 However, there should be no requirement that unilaterally changes previously agreed economics of a transaction.